danielbanar/MasinaV3/README.md

 ### Preparing the Raspberry Pi
-1. Plug the camera to the csi port
+1. Plug the camera to the CSI port.
-2. Power it on
+2. Power it on.
-3. SSH into the raspberry pi
+3. SSH into the raspberry pi.
 4. Enable the legacy camera interface and serial port using: `sudo raspi-config` and navigate to **Interface Options**
     1. Legacy Camera > Yes
     2. Serial Port > No > Yes